-Ensure that the child restraint system to be installed is compatible with the vehicle type.
 Ensure that the mounting location of the child restraint system within the vehicle is correct.

 Allow children to enter and exit the vehicle only on the side facing away from the traffic.

 When the child restraint system is not in use, secure the seat with a seat belt or remove it from the vehicle.